Ear Infections

 Ear infections are commonly seen in young children between the ages of 6 months and 2 years.
 Common symptoms include fever, ear pain, fussiness, and difficulty sleeping.
 These symptoms may indicate that the child has fluid buildup or inflammation in the middle ear.

 Pediatricians typically diagnose ear infections by using an otoscope, a handheld instrument that can look inside the ear.
 Oral antibiotics are the primary treatment for ear infections in infants and toddlers.
-However, severe infections may require more aggressive treatment.
+However, severe or persistent infections may require more aggressive treatment.

 Over 2 years